What is moderate neural foraminal narrowing?

-Treatment of moderate neural foraminal narrowing is focused on decompressing the compressed nerve and offering the patient distinguishable pain relief.
+Treatment of moderate neural foraminal narrowing is focused on offering the patient noticeable pain relief.
 The first step in determining the most appropriate treatment plan is to identify the source of the foraminal narrowing.
-A herniated disc, bulging disc, bone spurs, spondylolisthesis, and osteoarthritis are all examples of degenerative spine conditions that may be to blame.
+A herniated disc, bulging disc, bone spurs, spondylolisthesis and osteoarthritis are all examples of degenerative spine conditions that may be the cause.
 In most cases, conservative treatment offers sufficient relief.
-These noninvasive treatments can include:
+These non-surgical treatments can include:

 - Hot/cold compresses